 Gig Buddies Cymru tackles loneliness and increases access to live events and culture by matching adults with learning disabilities (and/or autism) with a volunteer who shares the same interests so they can go to gigs and events together.

 The online gig will feature comedy from Stewart Lee, Seann Walsh, and Josh Weller, and music from Mclusky, Willie J Healey, TV Priest, Fenne Lily, Dogeyed and Wilderman.
-An online raffle will feature prizes from major acts, including The National, Sharon Van Etten and Mogwai, and a signed guitar from all the artists playing the online gig.
+An online raffle will feature prizes from major acts, including The National, Supergrass, Sharon Van Etten and Mogwai, and a signed guitar from all the artists playing the online gig.

 IDLES bassist Dev said: